XaviSean/xavisean.github.io/index.md

 This is XaviSean.

-I am an undergraduate student in physics major.
+I am a master student in EPFL.
 This homepage contains the course notes of many major physics courses.
 I sincerely hope my notes help you get interested in physics and comprehend knowledges.
-I will also be glad if you appreciate my notes, but I will suggest you more to perude the original books if you have enough interests and enough time.
+I would also be glad if you appreciate my notes.
+Furthermore, if you are intersted in some of the topics, I suggest you to perude the original books if you have enough energy and enough time.

 # Notes